trustableai/trustableai.github.io/index.md

 1. Consumer :: Companies or people using artificial intelligence.
 2. Manufacture :: Companies or people offer artificial intelligence..
 3. Third-party Aduitor :: An individual or a certification/verification lab do quality assurance or legal compliance.
-4. Second Market Investor :: An individual or organization provides liquty for finacial returns.
+4. Second Market Investor :: An individual or organization provides liquity for finacial returns.
 5. Team :: The team that develop the protocol.

 #### Elementary Components